 Power BI Ribbon Chart is useful to quickly identify which categorical data has the highest rank (large values).
-In this article we will show you, How to Create a Ribbon Chart in Power BI with example.
+Let me show you how to Create a Ribbon Chart with an example.

 How to Create a Ribbon Chart in Power BI

-In order to create a Ribbon Chart, first Drag and Drop the Sales Amount from Fields section to Canvas region.
-This will automatically create a Column Chart as we shown in below.
+To create a Ribbon Chart, first Drag and Drop the Sales Amount from the Fields section to the Canvas region.
+It automatically creates a Column Chart, as we showed in the below screenshot.

-Next, let me add English Country Region Name to Axis section.
-You can do this by dragging English Country Region Name to Axis section, or simply check mark the English Country Region Name column.
-This will automatically create a Column Chart for you.
+Next, let me add the English Country Region Name to the Axis section.
+You can do this by dragging the Country Region Name to the Axis section or simply checkmark the Country column.
+It will automatically create a Column Chart for you.

 Next, add Product Color from DimProduct table to the Legend section.

-First, click on the Ribbon Chart under the Visualization section.
-This will automatically create a Ribbon Chart with dummy data as shown in the below screenshot.
+First, click on the Power BI Ribbon Chart under the Visualization section.
+It will create a Ribbon Chart with dummy data, as shown in the below screenshot.

-Let me drag the Sales Amount from Fields section to Values field, and English Country Region Name from Dim Geography to Axis Field.
+Let me drag the Sales Amount from the Fields section to the Values field and the English Country Region Name from Dim Geography to Axis Field.

-Next, add Product Color to the Legend section.
+Next, add Product Color to the ribbon chart Legend section.

-Now you can see the proper Ribbon Chart
+Now you can see the proper Power BI Ribbon Chart.

-Hover over any bar will show you the Tool-tip of Country Name, Product Color, and Sales Amount
+Hovering over any bar shows the Tool-tip of Country Name, Product Color, and Sales Amount.

 Hover over any position in-between the two bars will show you the Tool-tip of Previous Country Sales, Next Country Sales, Difference in percentage, and the Rank between those two countries in this case

-Let me do some quick formatting to this Ribbon Chart
+Let me do some quick formatting to this Power BI Ribbon Chart

-NOTE: I suggest you to refer Format Ribbon Chart article to understand the steps involved in formatting these Ribbons, background colors, data labels, etc.
+NOTE: I suggest you refer to the Format Ribbon Chart article to understand the steps involved in formatting these Ribbons, background colors, data labels, etc.